Jaehyun-Song/Sugar_scape_model_using_pthread/README.md

 ** This codes are made in the linux **

-1) You must place test_setup.txt in the same folder with executable file.
+1) You must place test_setup.txt(in the test_case folder) in the same folder with executable file.

 2) You can make executable file through Makefile (just enter "make" at terminal)